Secure CheckoutPersonal information is secured with SSL technology.

 15. Advances in grape harvesting methods

 16. Concerns about global warming and its impact on viticulture

-Managing Wine Quality, Second Edition, Volume I: Viticulture and Wine Quality reviews our current understanding of wine aroma, color, taste and mouthfeel.
+Managing Wine Quality, Volume 1: Viticulture and Wine Quality, Second Edition, reviews our current understanding of wine aroma, color, taste and mouthfeel.
 In addition, it focuses on the measurement of grape and wine properties, the instrumental analysis of sensory evaluation, and wine authenticity and traceability.
 The effects of viticulture technologies on grape composition and wine quality attributes are also included, with sections on viticultural and vineyard management practices, fungal contaminants, grape processing equipment, and grape harvesting methods for both red and white wines.
 In addition, there is coverage on the potential impacts of global warming on wine quality.